 Out of its traditions the American labor movement has given the international working class two fighting days which the revolutionary workers consider as mile posts and which they must pass each year on their way to ultimate victory.
 Those who were midwives at the birth of these "days" have renounced them as soon as they have acquired revolutionary meaning.
 The A. F. of L. helped with the inauguration of May Day.
-It has long expiated that sin against American capital and it is never held against it.
+Its leaders long expiated that sin against American capital.

-The Socialist Party when it still contained the revolutionary elements must be considered as having contributed to the origin of International Women's Day, celebrated each year on March 8.
+The Socialist Party when it still contained the revolutionary elements must be considered as having contributed to the origin of International Women's day, celebrated each year on March 8.
 About twenty-five years ago the Socialist women of New York organized, in contradistinction to the bourgeois suffrage movement, a mass participation of proletarian women in the movement for woman suffrage.
 This particular action took place on March 8.
 The success of the New York demonstration led to the establishment of March 8 as Women's Day on a national scale.
 The International Socialist Congress in 1910 made March 8 international.